learn-co-curriculum/phase-4-model-view-controller-readme/README.md

 - **View**: The view is the _table_.
 A table shouldn't do anything besides sit there and hold the food when it is delivered.
-In like manner the views should not contain any programming logic, they should simply render what the controller sends it.
+In like manner the views should not contain any programming logic, they should simply render what the controller sends them.
 In a Rails API application, our view layer will consist of the JSON data that is returned from our controllers.

 ## Routing, File Naming Conventions, and Data Flow